The Pride & Joy Project aims to increase visibility and social equity for queer parents and families.

 In 2017 the portraits from The Pride & Joy Project were featured in a group show at the Oakland LGBTQ center and a solo show at Glama-Rama Salon and Gallery in San Francisco.
 The facebook group Queer Mamas* has evolved over the past two years and changed - as all spaces do.

-In March of 2018 Queer Mamas* was renamed to The Pride & Joy Project Family Network as a nod to the need for more inclusivity in our community for transgender, gender nonconforming, and nonbinary parents and people.
-Thank you for your support throughout the entire process!
+For a brief period of time, Queer Mamas* was renamed to The Pride & Joy Project Family Network in the hopes of bringing the portrait series and the facebook group together.
+After lots of debate and community feedback, a poll was created and the group opted for another renaming - this time, to Queer Parents.
+The renaming was an important step for the group and a nod to the need for more inclusivity in our community for transgender, gender nonconforming, and nonbinary parents and people.

 Share & Discover